 - sleeping under a cold draft in the fetal position

 - craning toward the screen with virtual meetings

 - leaning down to attend to detailed work on a table

 For Temporary Relief:

 Place one of these Salonpas patches over the center of the upper neck.
 It usually feels tense there when you have this headache.
-Even though the headache focuses in the eye, this spot in the center of the neck seems to be where the headache starts.
+Even though this headache focuses on the eye, this particular spot in the center of the neck is where the headache starts.